What Is a Mid Engine Car?

 You can see this most often on wet or icy roads; because they are more slippery, they make it easier for a driver to get into trouble by misjudging his speed or angle of turn.

-The difference between having your engine in the front or the back affects how a car handles.
 Putting the engine in the front makes for a more balanced vehicle; putting it in the back makes it more maneuverable.

 We want them close to our weight so that they can help us get around turns by pushing us into them.

-Advantage of a Mid Engine Car
+Advantages of a Mid-Engine Car

 The main advantage of placing the engine in the middle is weight distribution.
-When you’re driving forward, part of the car’s weight will be over its front wheels and its rear wheels.

-We’ve already seen an example: look at pictures of a Porsche 911 or an Elan compared with a Toyota Corolla or Honda Accord.
-The 911 and Elan are mid-engine, while the Corolla and Accord are front-engine.
+We’ve already seen an example: compare pictures of a Porsche 911 or an Elan with a Toyota Corolla or Honda Accord.

 Another advantage is that it reduces the risk of rollover accidents by about 35 percent.
 It does this by increasing the weight distribution and decreasing the center of gravity of a vehicle.

-Mid engine cars also tend to be highly agile on straightaways and curves.
+Mid-engine cars also tend to be highly agile on straightaways and curves.
 They achieve this through short wheelbases and long overhangs.

-There is less body roll when it comes to cornering, and it’s easier to take corners faster with a mid-engine car.
+A mid-engine car has less body roll when cornering, and it’s easier to take corners faster.
 Because of this, they are often more spectacular to drive.

 The most popular of these cars is the Porsche 911.
 The engine is mounted in the middle of the vehicle to give better handling and balance.

-It would be best if you considered purchasing a mid engine car because of the following reasons:
+It would be best if you considered purchasing a mid-engine car because of the following reasons:

 1. Better handling